taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [yomitoku](https://github.com/kotaro-kinoshita/yomitoku) - Yomitoku is an AI-powered document image analysis package designed specifically for the Japanese language.

 **Dictionary and IME**
- * [jisho](https://github.com/eagleflo/jisho) - Jisho is a CLI tool & Rust library that provides a Japanese-English dictionary.
+* [ichiran](https://github.com/tshatrov/ichiran) - Linguistic tools for texts in Japanese language

 _Updated on Dec 10, 2024_